We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, during the remaining 3 weeks, you should aim to eat six times per day.
 For meals and snacks that are not provided by Nutrisystem, the company recommends choosing lean, low calorie, and low sodium options.

-Each week, you’re also allowed a total of up to eight “Flex Meals” — two breakfasts, two lunches, two dinners, and two snacks — to account for meals that may not be ideal for weight loss but may be part of a holiday or special occasion.
+Each week, you’re also allowed a total of up to eight “Flex Meals” — 2 breakfasts, 2 lunches, 2 dinners, and 2 snacks — to account for meals that may not be ideal for weight loss but may be part of a holiday or special occasion.

 You can also use the free NuMi app provided by Nutrisystem for meal planning guidance.

-Nutrisystem offers several meal plans to cater to different dietary needs.
-In addition, each meal plan features the following pricing tiers:
+Nutrisystem offers several meal plans that cater to specific dietary needs.
+These meal plans feature the following pricing tiers:

-- Basic: least expensive, provides 5 days of food each week
+- Basic: least expensive and provides 5 days of food per week with 100+ menu choices

-- Uniquely Yours: most popular, provides 5 days of food each week along with customization options
+- Uniquely Yours: most popular and provides 5 days of food per week with 150+ menu choices

 You can also select your own meal plan.
 The meal plans offered by Nutrisystem include: